-Put simply, business rates are just another sort of tax, one that is placed on commercial properties and assigned to spaces that have been designated for business activities only.
+Put simply, business rates are just another sort of tax – one that is placed on commercial properties and assigned to spaces that have been designated for business activities.
 These non-domestic rates and taxes are put towards the funding of local services, including education and transportation.

 Who do business rates apply to and who is exempt?

-Around 1.8 million UK properties are eligible to pay business rates in the UK.
-Any business that uses, owns or part-owns a building and uses it for commercial purposes will have to pay business rates.
-There are some business rates exemptions, including:
+Any business that uses, owns or part-owns a building and uses it for commercial purposes will likely have to pay business rates.
+Some buildings have business rates exemptions.
+This may include: